kognifai/PoseidonNext-Framework/Developers-Getting-Started.md

 ```

 ### 2. Install the Yeoman generator ###
 Yeoman generator can be used in the Kognifai applications.
+For more information on Yeoman generator, See [Yeoman's Getting Started page](http://yeoman.io/learning/index.htm)

 To use the Yemoan generator, execute the following command from npm:
   ```powershell